rishitha957/GreenComputeDoc/README.md

 cpu.py uses Intel Power Gadget API to compute the CPU utilization of each node in the AST and outputs in the format of KiloWHs

 elegant icons
-### Results
-Below summarizes the total number of deprecated API elements detected by the Algorithm.
-The proposed algorithm identified 838 out of 871 API elements across six different Python libraries